bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 	- gettext (needed for FUSE)
 	- fakeroot (for building tarball with proper permissions)

+**NOTE**:  At least one user reported Slackware's initrd does not respect "rw" on the bootloader line.
+This may make things a bit harder; for the time being it may be advisable to pick another distro.
+The "rw" requirement will be dropped later to ensure Slackware becomes a viable option here.

 Once you've chosen the distro, install it.

 During installation, you will likely be queried for partitioning preferences.